crit308/ai_tutor_monorepo/vision.md

       sessionId: args.sessionId,
     });

-    // Return the result as a stringified JSON for the agent to parse return JSON.stringify(inspectionResult);
+    // Return ONLY the URL string - no analysis, no structured data
+    // The Vision model will analyze the image after it's embedded in the assistant message return inspectionResult.screenshotDataUrl || "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAYAAAAfFcSJAAAADUlEQVR42mNkYPhfDwAChwGA60e6kgAAAABJRU5ErkJggg==";
   },
 });
 Use code with caution.